dimdenGD/ultimate-express/README.md

 ## Compatibility

+In general, basically all features and options are supported.
+Use [Express 4.x documentation](https://expressjs.com/en/4x/api.html) for API reference.

 ✅ - Full support (all features and options are supported)
 🚧 - Partial support (some options are not supported)
 ❌ - Not supported